 Social Activity: Being around people can naturally lift our spirits.
 This is true at any age, but especially as we get older.
 Make a point to go out with friends, spend time with family, or join a group in the community such as a book or crafts club.
 You can reap double benefits by starting a walking club or hiking troop in your neighborhood!
 Doing so can allow you to socialize and exercise at the same time.
 Also, keeping active and social may help keep stress to a minimum to help enhance overall mood.

 Diet and Nutritional Supplementation: It is always important to eat a healthy, well-balanced diet rich in fresh vegetables, fruits, lean protein (fish, poultry), and whole grains for good health.
 However, it may be difficult to eat well on a daily basis, and data shows that Americans in general, fall short with some key nutrients.5 In turn, our overall health as well as our physical and emotional balance may be affected.
-To help support a healthy mood, consider some nutritional supplements.
+To help support a healthy mood, consider some nutritional supplements such as a B-complex and omega-3s EPA and DHA, which may provide mood support benefits.
 Before starting a supplement regimen for mood or emotional health, first speak to your health care practitioner.